legluondunet/MyLittleLutrisScripts/Diablo/README.md

-# Diablo - GOG - Devilutionx Linux x64
+# Diablo - GOG - Devilutionx for Linux

 ### Description:
 This script will facilitate you install on this game on Linux OS: